 “God will continually revitalize you, implanting within you the passion to do what pleases him.”
 Philippians 2:3 TPT

 Whether you feel it or not, God is continually at work inside you.
 Just keep doing what pleases Him.
 Faith over feelings with get you through every time.
+You can live your purpose without feeling totally ecstatic about it all the time.

 God’s Purpose For Us